WAGSachinthani/Cartoon_2D_Game/README.md

 ## Features ✨

 - **Interactive Gameplay**: Players can control the characters using keyboard controls or touch gestures.
-- **Obstacles and Challenges**: Each level presents various obstacles and challenges, including enemies, traps, and puzzles.
+- **Obstacles and Challenges**: Each level presents various obstacles and challenges.
 - **Sound Effects and Music**: Enhance the gaming experience with immersive sound effects and background music.